 Use of Indian clothing allowed them to mask their atrocities under the guise of the "savage" identity of Indians themselves.
 The word "savage" is widely used in the literature of American Indian and white Americans relations in North America, but it hardly ever means just one thing.
-It may be the "noble savage" $\hat{a}$ la Rousseau, or the bloodthirsty, violent "savage" bent on destruction and disorder, as opposed to the white, civilized, world that was putatively ordered, hierarchical, and predictable.
+It may be the "noble savage" à la Rousseau, or the bloodthirsty, violent "savage" bent on destruction and disorder, as opposed to the white, civilized, world that was putatively ordered, hierarchical, and predictable.
 In this instance, the Mormons took on the "savage" identity to http://law2.umkc.edu/faculty/projects/ftrials/mountainmeadows/klingensmithtestimony.html.
+Bagley, The Blood of the Prophets: Brigham Young and the Massacre, 126-127.